bordjoski/zkp-fsh/README.md

 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, config);`

 By doing this, all data produced by Client or Verifier will use same custom base and alphabet.\
-To clarify, when using 128-bit agreement with strenght 1 and with default configuration (base `10` and alphabet `Agreement.DEFAULT_ALPHABET`), Client produces following proof:
+To simply, when using 128-bit agreement with strenght 1 and with default configuration (base `10` and alphabet `Agreement.DEFAULT_ALPHABET`), Client produces following proof:

 `-200345974380536291602725340614948917409816195203413245753080625006499251713236934863588294738934992481943703364096134422837307179750837285113724140690445009756433154598234359420111126539059118282952710603288623794827633859198317004414338157411479955408393374957865885795838352968784319613283799204152403428463482437731`